pawelwiejkut/pawelwiejkut.dev/content/posts/access_tcode_no_auth.md

 <img src="/access_tcode_no_auth/6.png" width="80%" />

-Double click on sy-subrc value, and change it to 0.
+Double click on the sy-subrc value, and change it to 0.

 <img src="/access_tcode_no_auth/4.png" width="80%" />

 Press F8, to continue the program.
-Now transaction should start normally.
+Now transactions should start normally.

 <img src="/access_tcode_no_auth/5.png" width="80%" />